-Any equipment subsequently installed which has a direct effect on the driver's control of the vehicle (e.g. cruise control system or electronically-controlled suspension) must be approved by SEAT and bear the e mark (the European Union's authorisation symbol).
+Any equipment subsequently installed which has a direct effect on the vehicle and/or the way it is driven (e.g. cruise control system or electronically-controlled suspension) must be approved by SEAT and bear the e mark (the European Union's authorisation symbol).

-If any additional electrical components are fitted which do not serve to control the vehicle itself (e.g. refrigerator box, laptop or ventilator fan), these must bear the CE mark (European Union manufacturer conformity declaration).
+If any additional electrical components are fitted so that they do not serve to control the vehicle itself (for instance a refrigerator box, laptop or ventilator fan, etc.), then they must bear the CE mark (European Union manufacturer conformity declaration).